Node.js File I/O: Whole-File Helpers, Streams, Random Access, and Durability

 Buffer-All vs. Stream - The Decision

 The tradeoff is complexity for efficiency.
-Streams mean dealing with chunks, async events, and flow control.
-For large files, though, there's no alternative. readFile on a 10 GB file either crashes the process with an allocation failure or triggers GC pauses measured in seconds.
+Streams mean chunks, async events, and flow control.
+For large files, use streaming or an explicit chunked fs.read loop.
+Calling readFile on a 10 GB file either fails allocation or creates memory pressure far outside what a request path should tolerate.

 Low-Level Byte Operations with fs.read and fs.write

-fs.read() and fs.write() operate at the byte level.
+fs.read() and fs.write() move you below whole-file helpers and streams.
 You allocate the buffer, specify the offset in the file, and control exactly how many bytes transfer.
-These are the APIs underneath everything else - readFile, streams, and readline all eventually call into fs.read under the hood.
+Higher-level helpers such as readFile, streams, and readline use the same lower-level filesystem read/write machinery, but they own buffer allocation, descriptor lifetime, and control flow for you.

 Reading at Specific Positions